Changes to Irish language policy on Slugger…

 A few new rules:

-Any comments along the lines of ‘I can’t read this’, ‘what is the the point of this post when we all speak English’ etc will result in a ban.
+Any comments along the lines of ‘I can’t read this’, ‘what is the the point of this post when we all speak English’ etc may result in a ban.

-Overzealous fada/spelling or grammar policing by Irish language speakers will also result in a ban.
+Overzealous fada/spelling or grammar policing by Irish language speakers could also result in a ban.
 People are trying their best.
 Give them some leeway.

 I am happy to answer any questions or take feedback on this.